-NOTE: The parties agree that Management will have up until the end of the employee's normal shift prior to overtime to correct an oversight in offering overtime.
-Failure to correct an oversight before the end of the employee's normal shift while present at work within this timeframe will result in payment to the affected employee for all hours of eligible overtime that should have been offered for the overtime assignment in question.
+NOTE: The parties agree that Management will have up until the end of the employee's normal shift to correct an oversight in offering overtime.
+Failure to correct an oversight before the end of the employee's normal shift while present at work will result in payment to the affected employee for all hours of eligible overtime that should have been offered for the overtime assignment in question.
 Oversights within a trade will be reviewable by the Union with the trade foreman, who will be expected to correct any abuse in meeting BIW's commitment to the timelines specified above.

-Overtime records will be maintained by the Craft Administration area and made available upon verbal request in a timely manner but provided electronically to the Union no later than the close of business on Monday following the overtime assignment for the previous weeks' weekday and weekend overtime and the close of business on Wednesday following the overtime assignment for weekday overtime.
+Overtime records will be maintained by the Craft Administration area and provided electronically to the Union no later than the close of business on Monday for the previous weeks' weekday and weekend overtime.